Bama in the Pros

 Alabama in Professional Baseball

-Alabama baseball is steeped in tradition with 25 conference championships, 27 NCAA Regional appearances, 14 SEC Championships, seven SEC Tournament titles and five College World Series appearances.
+Alabama baseball is steeped in tradition with 25 conference championships, 29 NCAA Regional appearances, 14 SEC Championships, seven SEC Tournament titles and six College World Series appearances.

 The MLB Draft